Sterniii3/drugdevelopR/validation/test_cases/01_BasicSettingTestCases.md

 ### 01.05 (shows that req.
 01.11, 01.14 and 01.15 met):  {-}
 Use the function `optimal_tte()`.
 Supply the same input values as in test case 01.01 to the function except for the following changes and additions: Set the weight for the prior distribution to be 0.6 and set a constraint on the minimal probability of a successful program of S=0.6.
-Verify that the function calculates an optimal sample size of 470, an expected utility of 899 and an optimal threshold value of 0.89 as suggested by Stella Erdmann [2].
+Verify that the function calculates an optimal sample size of 470 [TODO: In Phase II or total?], an expected utility of 899 and an optimal threshold value of 0.89 as suggested by Stella Erdmann [2].
 Furthermore, verify, that the probability to go phase III is given by 0.77 and the probability of a successful program is given by 0.6.

 ### 01.06 (shows that req.
 01.04 is met):  {-}
 Use the function `optimal_tte()`.
 Supply the same input values as in test case 01.01 to the function except for the following changes and additions: Set the weight for the prior distribution to be 0.6 and use the option to skip phase II.
-Verify that the function calculates an optimal sample size of 824, an expected utility of 1706 and an optimal threshold value of 0.76 as suggested by Stella Erdmann [2].
+Verify that the function calculates an optimal sample size of 824 [TODO: In Phase II or total?], an expected utility of 1706 and an optimal threshold value of 0.76 as suggested by Stella Erdmann [2].

 ### 01.07 (shows that req.
 01.07 is met):  {-}
 Use the function `optimal_tte()`.
 Supply the same input values as in test case 01.01 to the function except for the following changes and additions: Set the weight for the prior distribution to be 0.6 and use the option to model different population structures and set the parameter $\gamma$ to 0.025.